How to kick start your project

-The Design Consultation Visit (DCV) is the starting point for all our projects with homeowners.
-A DCV is an extended first visit to a new project which allows plenty of time for discussion, analysis of the existing property and the development of some initial sketch proposals.
-During the Design Consultation Visit we will aim to refine your brief, honing in on the key aspects of your project and determining the best way to reach an optimum solution.
-Just as every home is different, no two DCVs will be exactly the same and each experience and outcome will vary depending on the particular circumstances of the project.
-Using examples from recent DCV visits, this blog post aims to give an indication of how the visit can help in getting a project off to a good start.
+The Design Consultation is the starting point for all our projects with homeowners.
+A Design Consultation is an extended first visit to a new project which allows plenty of time for discussion, analysis of the existing property and the development of some initial sketch proposals.
+During the Design Consultation we will aim to refine your brief, honing in on the key aspects of your project and determining the best way to reach an optimum solution.
+Just as every home is different, no two Design Consultations will be exactly the same and each experience and outcome will vary depending on the particular circumstances of the project.

 Defining the brief

-Another key aspect of the DCV is the development of some initial sketch layouts to test the ideas discussed.
+Another key aspect of the Design Consultation is the development of some initial sketch layouts to test the ideas discussed.
 These could be done to assist in defining the brief or to begin to explore how a proposed layout will fit with the existing building.
-The image below shows an example of the type of sketch plan that is produced during the course of a DCV.
+The image below shows an example of the type of sketch plan that is be produced during the course of a Design Consultation.
 It is hand drawn to scale and shows in plan form a possible layout for a proposed extension and how this relates to the existing house.

 The next steps

 At the end of the Design Consultation you should be in a position where you have a clearly defined brief and at least one sketch layout which shows a 2D plan drawing of an initial proposal.
 These elements are the starting point for your project, they provide the basis on which to begin the development of the overall concept design, from which the rest of the project follows on.
 After the Design Consultation, Laura Gerada Architects will be able to provide you with a detailed, bespoke fee quotation for architectural services for the rest of your project.